Inhalt des Dokuments

 Prof. Dr.-Ing. habil.
 Thomas Magedanz

-Prof. Magedanz is an outstanding computer sciences and telecommunications expert placing a strong emphasis on applied research in order to link academia and industry within an emerging global networking and services market.
+Prof. Magedanz is an outstanding computer sciences and telecommunications expert placing a strong emphasis on applied research in order to link academia and industry within an emerging software-based global networking and services market.

-Since more than 20 years Prof. Magedanz is performing pioneering research and globally recognized education courses for master, diploma and PhD students in the field of converging fixed and mobile telecommunications, the internet and information technologies.
-In this context he has initiated and managed numereous national and international R&D projects centered around the rapid creation of ubiquitous communications, multimedia and machine-to-machine applications on top of both legacy and next generation networks.
+For more than 25 years Prof. Magedanz has been performing pioneering research and conducting globally recognized education courses for master, diploma and PhD students in the field of converging fixed and mobile telecommunications, the Internet and information technologies.
+In this context he initiated and managed numerous national and international R&D projects centered around the rapid creation of ubiquitous communications, multimedia and machine-to-machine applications on top of fixed and mobile next generation networks.
 The prototyping of state-of-the-art service delivery platforms enabled by the newest advances in information and communication technologies is the main focus of his research resulting in the development of numerous software toolkits for building advanced technology testbeds for both academia and industry.

-In addition, he acts as managing director of the “next generation network infrastructure” competence center of the Fraunhofer Institute FOKUS, which also provides various testbeds and tools in the context of Next Generation Networks and Open Converged Service Delivery Environments.
-The most popular ones include the Open IMS Playground established in 2004 and the Open Source IMS Core System as well as the Future Seamless Communications (FUSECO) Playground (2010) and the Open 5G Playground (2014).
+In addition, since 2003 he acts as Head of the “Next Generation Network Infrastructures” Competence Center at the Fraunhofer Institute FOKUS, providing various technology testbeds and enabling software toolkits in the context of Next Generation Networks and Open Converged Service Delivery Environments.
+The most popular ones include the Open IMS Playground (established in 2004)based on the Open Source IMS Core System as well as the Future Seamless Communications (FUSECO) Playground (2010) and the Open 5G Playground (2014).

 Zusatzinformationen / Extras